iOS4ever/iOS4ever.github.io/_posts/2015-8-28-first-real-post.md

 We'll meet again.

-Soon-to-be-Spartan0x75
+Tip of the Week:

-Tip of the Week: If you are trying to figure out how all this blog thing works and matches the specification that was given out to you, please get a machine that's fast enough so you wouldn't wanna to smash your computer into pieces, like me.
+Make sure your hardware is fast enough to do things from programming to figuring out how to blog post.
+It will save you a ton of frustration.
+If you just ordered a new computer, it might also be a good thing to make sure that it can arrive before you need it, e.g. school.
+I learned my lesson the hard way so you don't have to.